The Deori Accord

 Comprehensive 11-point framework — সামগ্রীক ১১ দফা কাঠামো

 The Government of Assam has been making earnest efforts to provide more power to different tribal and ethnic groups within Assam, to bring about speedy development in the areas inhabited by these groups.
-Towards this end, discussions were held with the leaders of different tribal groups, including Deoris.
-As a result of these discussions, it has been expedient to set up an Administrative Authority for the areas predominantly inhabited by the Deoris.

 The Objectives of setting up the Administrative Authority are to provide maximum possible Autonomy within the framework of the Constitution of India for Social, Economic, Educational, Ethnic, and Cultural advancement of the Deori people in the State.

-The Government of Assam shall provide adequate funds for the immediate construction of Late Bhimbar Deori Memorial Bhawan at Guwahati.
+Funds shall be provided for the immediate construction of Late Bhimbar Deori Memorial Bhawan at Guwahati.

-The Government of Assam shall take up measures for survey and settlement of land in the Deori Autonomous Council area and undertake initiatives for allotting Land patta to Deori and other tribal people.
+Measures for survey and settlement of land and undertaking initiatives for allotting Land patta to Deori and other tribal people.

 Signatories to the Accord